One of the most common questions from visitors to DigiNo is…

 ‘What is the best way for online teachers to get paid?'

-Unfortunately for remote workers, arranging a payment set up that doesn't sting you with tons of conversion fees and withdrawal fees can be difficult.
+Unfortunately for remote workers or those performing side hustles from home, arranging a payment set up that doesn't sting you with tons of conversion fees and withdrawal fees can be difficult.

 In some ways, it seems that the world – or at least the banking industry – isn't quite prepared for the remote work revolution.
-With that being said, there are some ways that online teachers can save money by using services other than their local bank account to get paid.
+With that being said, there are some ways that freelancers and those working at teaching jobs from home can save money by using services other than their local bank account to get paid.

 PayPal is the most popular choice when it comes to receiving payments from overseas, but there is a reason why many companies are choosing to pay freelancers and online teachers through Payoneer instead.